 The business travel dynamic is changing as mobility options are available to satisfy new social attitudes.
 Global issues such as clean air and climate change are now rightly at the forefront of businesses.
 In this blog, we take a look at factors influencing company car policy.
 Moreover, what you need to consider when making any changes.

 Changes to the fiscal framework

 Changes include the introduction of 15 new company car tax bandings, 11 of which will be for ultra-low emitting cars.

-If not in place, electric and plug-in electric cars should be considered for choice lists.
-With an ever expanding choice available electric vehicles are now becoming a real alternative for company car drivers.
-With very low company car tax they will also be a very popular choice so make sure any supporting infrastructure and policies are in place to support these drivers.
+If not in place, consider electric and plug-in electric cars for choice lists.
+With an ever-expanding choice available electric vehicles are now becoming a real alternative for company car drivers.
+With low company car tax, they will also be a popular choice.
+Hence, make sure any supporting infrastructure and policies are in place to support these drivers.

-Review of all diesel cars on choice lists, to ensure the most CO2 efficient RDE2 engine models are included.
+Review all diesel cars on choice lists to include the most CO2 efficient RDE2 engine models.